vchemsmisl/2022-2-level-ctlr/docs/public/lectures_content.md

 paths with forward slash.
 Recommendation to build paths based on `__file__` global variable.
 Basic API: `exists`, `glob`, `mkdir`.
 Removal of directories: `rmdir` versus `shutil.rmtree`.
 Removal of files: `unlink`.

+## Lecture 4.
+Working with dates via `datetime`

+Date management as one of most challenging tasks in data analysis.
+Module `datetime` to process dates.
+Basic API: `datetime` class, static methods `strftime` for formatting dates and `strptime` for parsing them from string.
+Special directives to construct pattern string to parse.
+Necessity in additional processing of raw date before parsing due to some `locale` requirements.